 Aya means “spirit, soul”, “corpse, dead body”, and waska means “rope” and “woody vine”, “liana”.
-Ayahuasca, also commonly called yagé in South America.
+Yage, also commonly called yagé in South America.
 It is a brown-reddish drink with a strong taste and smell.

 The brew uses in ceremonies among the indigenous peoples of the Amazon basin as a traditional spiritual medicine.
 The tea is brewed for several hours by infusing the pounded stems of Banisteriopsis caapi in combination with Psychotria viridis or other plants.